Safety Advice for Electromagnetic Fields

 Sweden Electrosensitivity (Eloverkansligas) is today recognized as a disability in Sweden, where it is estimated to affect as many as 230,000 Swedes.
 See "Black on White" which includes Swedish testimonies.

-France - In 2007, France National Library withdrew Wi-Fi as a result of health complaints of staff workers.
+France - In 2008, France National Library switches from Wi-Fi to wired internet as a result of health complaints of staff workers.

 - Later, in 2009, Next-Up created the first radiation free refuge in the Drome in France for people with electrosensitivity (electrosensibilite) who are having difficulty living in urban environments.